Liu Bei: Battles of Red Cliffs and Jiangling (208–211)

 When Liu Qi died in 209 shortly after Liu Bei secured his position in southern Jing Province.
 All of Liu Qi's followers wanted for Liu Bei to succeed him as the new Inspector of Jing Province with his administrative seat at Gongan which he accepted.
 To further strengthen the Sun–Liu alliance, Liu Bei travelled to Sun Quan's territory to marry Sun Quan's younger sister, Lady Sun.
 After the political marriage, Sun Quan not only recognised the legitimacy of Liu Bei's control over southern Jing Province, but also agreed to "lend" Nan Commandery to him.

 Sun Quan sent an envoy to Liu Bei and expressed his desire for both of them to conquer Yi province.
 The emissary reported to Liu Bei: "The Rice Bandit, Zhang Lu has made his base in Ba and acted as a king.
 He served as Cao Cao's eyes and ears and wants to conquer Yi province.
 Liu Zhang is weak and can't defend himself.
 If Cao Cao gained Yi province the Jing would be in danger!
 Now, you should first conquer Liu Zhang then Zhang Lu.
 The tail and the head are connected.
 Once we united Wu and Chu even if there is ten Cao Cao, there would be no need for worry."

 Liu Bei's officers thought Liu Bei should conquer this land alone since Sun Quan couldn't extend his land beyond Jing province.
 Yin Guan (殷觀) at this time was master of records of Jing province, he said: "If you act as the vanguard for Sun Quan and moved your army but fall to conquer Yi province then while you are away, Sun Quan could use this to his advantage, and everything would be lost!
 For the time being, you should only encourage his attack on Yi while you explain that you recently conquered several commanderies and cannot act yet.
 Sun Quan would not dare to pass through us to take Yi alone.
-With such a strategy of advance and withdrawal, you can reap the both the benefits of Sun Quan and the Yi province.”
+With such a strategy of advance and withdrawal, you can reap both the benefits of Sun Quan and the Yi province.”
 Liu Bei agreed and followed this plan, he then had Yin Guan promoted to be mounted escort attendant.